CluedIn-io/CluedIn.Documentation/docs/020-deployment/010-docker-compose.md

 ./cluedin.ps1 stop
 ```

-To start CluedIn back up again, you can simply use `up` or :
+To start CluedIn back up again, you can use `up` or :

 ```shell
 ./cluedin.ps1 start